eduardo-vidals/Algorithms-Part-I/Course-Related Algorithms/datastructures/linkedlist/README.md

 # Linked List
-Includes an implementation of a generic Linked List.
+Includes a generic implementation of a linked list.